liady/es6-library-minimal/README.md

 This will:
  1. Convert all files in `src` folder from ES6 to ES5
  2. Minify them (and create source-maps)
- 3. Output them to then `lib` folder
+ 3. Output them to the `lib` folder

 ## Build for web
 ```sh